 Students can reply easily and document conversations.

-E-mail is a good way to stay connected during the summer.
+E-mail is a good way to stay connected during the summer or breaks.

-Although a school may not be sending students a great deal of information over the summer, there may be some important notices.
-Checking e-mail occasionally will allow the student to stay informed about upcoming deadlines or changing policies.
+Although a school may not be sending students a great deal of information over the summer or during breaks, there may be some important notices.
+Checking e-mail occasionally will allow your student to stay informed about upcoming deadlines or changing policies.

 Some students can forward e-mail to another account.

 At some universities, it is possible to forward e-mails from an official account to a personal account that the student already checks frequently.
 This is preferable to not checking e-mail at all.
-If your student knows that he simply will not remember to check his official e-mail, he can investigate this possibility.
-However, it may serve the student better in the long run to establish the habit of checking his school e-mail once each day for important communication.
-He will solidify a professional habit.
+If your student knows that they simply will not remember to check their official e-mail, they can investigate this possibility.
+However, it may serve the student better in the long run to establish the habit of checking their school e-mail once each day for important communication.
+This will solidify a professional habit.

 There are exceptions.

 Some colleges are beginning to eliminate their official e-mail and use students’ existing e-mail accounts.
-At this time, this is still an exception to the norm.
-Students should check their school’s e-mail policies and investigate how the school expects to communicate with the student.
+They may even be texting announcements.
+This may still be an exception to the norm.
+Students should check their school’s e-mail policies and investigate how the school expects to communicate with them.
 It is the student’s responsibility to access the information sent by the college.

-As college parents, encouraging your student to use her college e-mail wisely and professionally is another step toward important independence.
-She will be able to access information, respond when necessary, and she will have a new professional habit instilled.
+As college parents, encouraging your student to use their college e-mail wisely and professionally is another step toward important independence.
+Your student will be able to access information, respond when necessary, and will have a new professional habit instilled.